 Nursing homes are suing friends and family to collect on patients' bills

-"I thought this was crazy," recalled Brooks, 74, a retiree who lives with her husband in a modest home in the Rochester suburbs.
+"I thought this was crazy," recalled Brooks, 74, a retiree who lives with her husband in a modest home in the Rochester, New York, suburbs.
 Brooks' brother had been a resident of the nursing home.
 But she had no control over his money or authority to make decisions for him.
 She wondered how she could be on the hook for his nearly $8,000 bill.

 Brooks would learn she wasn't alone.
 Pursuing unpaid bills, nursing homes across this industrial city have been routinely suing not only residents but their friends and family, a KHN review of court records reveals.
 The practice has ensnared scores of children, grandchildren, neighbors, and others, many with nearly no financial ties to residents or legal responsibility for their debts.